 In an independent survey of over 2,000 parents of Scouts, nine out of ten parents said Scouting is worthwhile and nine in ten said their children find Scouting enjoyable.

-As your child progresses through Scouts you should be able to see signs of the impact their Scouting adventure has on them.
+As your child progresses through scouting you should be able to see signs of the impact their scouting adventure has on them.

 My child has a disability or additional need; can they join Scouts?

 The Scout Association is committed to being inclusive of all young people, regardless of ability or disability and has a clear equal opportunities policy.
 There is flexibility within Scouting and all Scout groups should make reasonable adjustments wherever possible to support the inclusion of young people with disabilities or additional needs.

 Scouting is delivered by adult volunteers and is not a statutory provision (such as the education system, for example); however we endorse systems of supporting our volunteers with inclusion.
 We encourage local volunteers to meet with the parents/carers of the young person to discuss their individual needs and plan support strategies.
 In some locations, there are also volunteers specialising in supporting inclusion.
 However, despite this and the best efforts of our volunteers, there may be situations where a particular group does not have the capacity or resources to meet the needs of a young person or make the reasonable adjustments necessary.
 In such instances, local volunteers can work with the parents/carers, to find an alternative group.